emiliosheinz/full-cycle-observability/README.md

 Real User Monitoring is a type of APM that allows you to collect data from your frontend applications and understand how they are performing.
 It is a great way to understand how users are experiencing the application and how you can improve their experience.

+### Filebeat

+[Filebeat](https://www.elastic.co/pt/beats/filebeat) is a lightweight shipper that you can install on your servers to periodically collect log files from the operating system and from services running on the server.
+It is one of the most common ways to collect logs from servers.

 ## Running Locally

 1. Clone this repository